mojohealy/mojohealy/content/home/experience.md

   date_start = "2012-06-01"
   date_end = "2015-03-01"
   description = """
- Wrote and led the publication of Explore, Experience, Engage, a workbook to support students' careers and employability learning.

 Led the development and delivery of Career Passport, a blended careers and employability learning program delivered to more than 200 students per trimester.
   """